R89G/Naya_Project/README.md

 # Naya_Project
 Hi, I'm Roy!
-I have a technical background and hold an M.B.A degree from IDC, with a major in Organizational consulting.
+I have a technical background and hold an M.B.A degree from IDC, with a major in Business consulting.
 In my M.B.A, I was in an entrepreneurship program where I revealed the Data world.
 This led me to transform to Data Analysis.
 I am currently a Data Analyst at a large health organization.

 I am a data analyst with 3 years experience in using various tools and technologies to collect, organize, and analyze data to inform business decisions.
 I am proficient in Python, R, SQL, Excel, Power BI, and Tableau, and have a solid understanding of data analytics techniques such as dashboard building, report writing, data merging, statistics, and critical thinking.